teamdeeson/d8-quickstart/README.md

 ### Required configuration
 You should check through all of the services and settings files and make any required amendments.
 The following amendments need to be made at a minimum:

-`settings/settings.php:` Configure your domain names and VDD location
+`src/settings/settings.php:` Configure your domain names and VDD location

+`src/settings/01-core.settings.inc:` Configure a hash salt.

-`settings/02-shield.settings.inc:` Configure basic-auth access details to protect your dev sites.
+`src/settings/02-shield.settings.inc:` Configure basic-auth access details to protect your dev sites.

 `drush/example.site.aliases.drushrc.php:` Create a site.aliases.drushrc.php from the example provided and configure your local environment.

 `behat.yml` Configure your vdd URL

-It is highly recommended that you create a site.aliases.drushrc.php and configure your local environment.

 ## Build and install
 At Deeson we use Makefiles to orchestrate any additional tasks such as building dependencies and running tests.